Whippet standing on grass

 Coat Colors: Black, blue, fawn, red, white, brindle, cream, and various combinations.

-Barking Tendency: Low; typically quiet and reserved, often barking only when necessary.
+Barking Tendency: Low.
+This breed is typically quiet and reserved, often barking only when there is a good reason.

 Lifespan: 12-15 years

-Health Issues: Heart disease, eye disorders, sensitivity to anesthesia, and occasional deafness in some lines.
-Regular veterinary checkups are recommended.
+Health Issues: Possible concerns include heart disease, eye disorders, sensitivity to anesthesia, and occasional deafness in some lines.
+Regular veterinary care helps with early detection and support.

 Hypoallergenic: No